NVIDIA/modulus/examples/cfd/mhd_pino/README.md

 Operator (TFNO) in the same pipeline.
 The only difference with a TFNO model is that the weights are factorized using TensorLy.

-In this example, we will also use the `PDE` class from Modulus-Sym to symbolically define the PDEs.
+In this example, we will also use the `PDE` class from PhysicsNeMo-Sym to symbolically define the PDEs.
 This is very convinient and most natural way to define these PDEs and allows us to print the equations to check for correctness.
 This also abstracts out the complexity of converting the equation into a pytorch representation.
-Modulus Sym also provides several complex, well-tested PDEs like 3D Navier-Stokes, Linear elasticity, Electromagnetics, etc. pre-defined which can be used directly in physics-informing applications.
-We will also give you the option to choose between the derivative functions from Modulus-Sym or from the original paper.
+PhysicsNeMo Sym also provides several complex, well-tested PDEs like 3D Navier-Stokes, Linear elasticity, Electromagnetics, etc. pre-defined which can be used directly in physics-informing applications.
+We will also give you the option to choose between the derivative functions from PhysicsNeMo-Sym or from the original paper.

 ## Getting Started